rmsander/learning-machine_learning/README.md

 2. Introductory Slides on Python

 ## Python Programming

+### Overview
-Python is a powerful programming language for machine learning, probability, statistics, and scientific computing.
+Python is a powerful, high-level, interpreted programming language widely used for machine learning, probability, statistics, and scientific computing.
 Many state-of-the-art frameworks for machine learning, such as **TensorFlow**, **PyTorch**, **NumPy**, **Scikit-Learn**, and **Keras** all have open-source implementations in Python.
 You can find exercises for Python under the `python` directory.
 See contents below:

+### Intro To Python
 * Under `python/intro_to_python`, you can find Python files covering fundamentals in Python, such as:
 1. Python data structures (lists, tuples, dictionaries, strings, ints/floats)
 2. Loops and iteration (for and while)